cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 Each practice is about:

-- Going yourself space to think openly.
+- Giving yourself space to think openly.
 - Exploring your senses, surroundings and yourself.
 - Practicing patience and acceptance.